Oakland Rent Control

 Within thirty days of receipt of the tenant’s request for the one-year extension, the landlord must file a notice with the Rent Adjustment Program documenting the claim of protected status.
 If the landlord contests the protected status, the landlord must file an objection with the Rent Adjustment Program within fifteen days after a tenant claims status as elderly or disabled.
 The tenant must respond to any landlord request for information within thirty days.
 The landlord must keep the documents submitted by any tenant confidential.

-Am I entitled to relocation benefits for an Ellis Act eviction or Owner-Move-in Eviction?
+Am I entitled to relocation benefits for an Ellis Act eviction or Owner/Relative Move-in eviction under the Oakland Just Cause for Eviction Ordinance?

-Yes.
-Relocation payments are required for all Ellis Act evictions, owner/relative move-in evictions, and temporary evictions for substantial repairs.
-Units with occupancy of at least two years are entitled to payment of the full relocation amount listed below.
-Tenancies with occupancies of one to two years are entitled to payment of two-thirds of the specified amounts.
-Tenancies with occupancies of less than one year are entitled to payment of one-third of the specified amounts.
+Units with occupancy of at least two years are entitled to payment of the full relocation amount.
+Tenancies with occupancies of one to two years are entitled to payment of two-thirds of the relocation amount.
+Tenancies with occupancies of less than one year are entitled to payment of one-third of the specified amount.

 For additional information, please contact one of our Oakland tenant lawyers.